 On August 4, 2020, the District issued \$3,495,000 in Medium-Term Financing, Series 2020.
 These bonds were sold to finance the purchase of fire equipment for \$1,500,315 and to refund \$1,486,000 in maturities of the 2012 General Obligation (Limited Tax) Refunding Bonds, Series 2012 and \$430,000 in maturities of the Medium-Term Financing, Series 2013.
 The balance of the funds were issued for closing and related costs in the amount of \$78,685.
-The District completed the refunding portion of the issue to reduce debt service payments in future periods by \$58,035 and to obtain an economic gain of \$48,469.

-The District has outstanding Medium-Term Financing, Series 2020, from direct placements related to Governmental Activities totaling \$2,382,000.
+The District has outstanding Medium-Term Financing, Series 2020, from direct placements related to Governmental Activities totaling \$1,744,000.
 Upon the occurrence and during the continuation of an event of default for nonpayment of principal or interest, then and in every case the registered owners of the Bonds, including, without limitation, a trustee or trustees may proceed against the District and its agents, officers and employees to protect and to enforce the rights of the registered owners of the Bonds by mandamus or by other suit, in any court of competent jurisdiction.

 The District entered into a lease agreement for a building.
 The District is required to make monthly principal and interest payments of \$3,725 through October 2023.
-The lease liability was valued using a discount rate of 0.9% based on the District's incremental borrowing rate at the inception of the lease.
+The District exercised the option to extend the lease term through October 2026.
+The new monthly lease payment beginning November 2023 will be \$3,837.
+The lease liability was originally valued using a discount rate of 0.9% based on the District's incremental borrowing rate at the inception of the lease, and remeasured using a discount rate of 3.76% when exercising the renewal option.

 The lease agreement calls for payments that are partially or completely variable and therefore were not included in lease assets or lease liabilities.
 These variable payments are a result of the underlying lease measured not on a fixed rate, but rather variable due to the underlying payments derived from the assessed value for property taxes.
-A total of \$6,381 was recognized as expenses from these variable payments for the year ended June 30, 2022.
+A total of \$7,867 was recognized as expenses from these variable payments for the year ended June 30, 2023.